donaldjhui/PostItBoard/README.md

 **PostItBoard**

-Link to app: http://donaldjhui.pythonanywhere.com/PostItBoard (register an account, then login to access AddressOrganizer)
+Link to app: http://donaldjhui.pythonanywhere.com/PostItBoard (register an account, then login to access PostItBoard)

 Summary:
 - A forum website that allows users to make posts and like or dislike posts by other users.